kymckay/sqwhiff/CONTRIBUTING.md

 # How to contribute

-Warning: The project is still heavily WIP while adding full language support and desired analysis features.
-The content below is more contribution guidance for once it is stable.
-For now your best bet is to mention @kymckay on relevant issues if you want to do anything.

 It's always preferable to use the issue tracker before working on anything to avoid duplicating work.
 In general:

 1. Check if an existing issue covers your topic.
 Check the discussion and comment there if it does.